|License||Apache Software License|

 We want to create 2 types of nodes (Player and Club) and 2 types of relationships (TRANSFERS_TO and TRANSFERS_FROM) from this dataset in order to have the following graph in Neo4j:

 First, create an Export relationships recipe from the + RECIPE button or from the right panel if your dataset is selected.
-You must create an output folder that is stored in the SCP/SFTP connection to Neo4j.

 This recipe will create new nodes and relationships (and add their properties) from the input dataset.
 If some nodes and/or relationships already exist in the Neo4j database, then only the new properties are added and the new relationships are attached to the existing nodes.